gertjana/Loraley/README.md

   - enable udp on only one
   - make sure http and hazelcast ports are unique
   - start all with `bin/loraley conf/specific.conf`

+## Docker
+ - optionally add your config to the conf directory
+ - execute `docker build -t <tag> .` after `sbt universal:packageBin` to build a docker image
+ - run it with `docker run -e conf=conf/your.conf -p 1337:1337 -p 1338:1338\udp --name loraley <tag>`

 ## Test
   - `sbt test` to run some local tests